+"Come with me" he says leading me to another room where he

 "Come with me," he says leading me to another room where he tells me to take off my sweater.
 I see the shock and pity on his face when he sees my arms and shoulders.
 I end up undressing completely except for my bra and panties.
 There are no mirrors in this room, good.